MaayanLab/biojupies/README.md

 BioJupies currently provides **14 RNA-seq data analysis plugins**, divided into four categories.

-For more information about the plugins and access to the source code, visit https://github.com/MaayanLab/biojupies-plugins.
+For more information about the plugins, visit https://github.com/MaayanLab/biojupies-plugins.

 ![Screenshot of the BioJupies upload page.](img/tools.png)